yig/GMU-CS425/README.md

 * 2023-08-30: fixed link to `globals.h` example
 * 2023-08-30: added a link to the xmake FAQ and a workaround for curl certificate issues
 * 2023-08-31: mentioned `xmake repo -u` to update the known packages
+* 2023-09-04: resource manager and optional sound manager added back and revised to use xrepo.